wrex/rexs.tips/content/guitar/Overview/test-driven-guitar/index.md

 Every student, myself included, desires "spoon feeding."
 We are all fundamentally lazy.
 We want someone to tell us exactly what we should be working on and in what order, every step of the way.

-Sadly, few of us are ever likely to have a nanny-tutor with us for every practice session.
+Sadly, few of us have a nanny-tutor looking over our shoulder at every practice session.

-Worse, I've discovered that like most people, I'm prone to thinking I've mastered something **long** before I become truly proficient.
+Like most people, I'm also prone to thinking I've mastered something as soon as I can make it all the way through one time.
 I thought, for example, that once I could play the pentatonic scale in all five positions I was *done*.
 Next!

 Wrong, wrong, wrong.

 Knowing is not [KNOWING](#).
 I needed to learn which note was which in each position.
 I needed to be able to think "G Major pentatonic" with my hand at any fret on the neck and *instantly* find the closest scale shape.
-I had just barely *begun* to learn the pentatonic scale.
+That takes weeks or even months of focused practice.
+I had just barely *begun* to learn the pentatonic scale!

-I decided to create a *system* for practicing that instantly tells me:
+Knowing these two things, I decided I needed a *system* for practicing.

+Concretely, I wanted a system that answered just two questions:

 1. **What** should I be working on?
 2. Have I practiced this particular item **enough**?

-Let's tackle those two questions in reverse order.
+Tracking "what" is a fairly straightforward database problem.
+I'll discuss my ideas for this shortly.

+First, though, let's look at the second question and discsuss what I'm calling "test driven guitar."

 ## Deciding "enough"